Let’s Talk About Biceps!

 Reverse preacher curls: 2 sets of 10 reps

 This is more of a strength routine, you would want to add weight as often as you can.
-Do your reps continuous tension style but under control.
+Do your reps in a continuous tension style but under control.

 As you can tell, bringing up your biceps is not easy.
 You have to remember your total arm size by including triceps work.
 But who doesn’t want big, mountain-sized biceps!